 The Strafprozessordawng ("StPO") further gives the public prosecutor's office (and, in relation to tax offences, the tax authority) the power to acquire certain traffic data relating to customer communications (Sec.
 100g StPO).
 Similar powers as under Sec.
 100g StPO are granted to the Customs Criminal Investigation Officer under Sec.
-23g ZFdG, Federal Criminal Police Office under Sec.
+23g ZFdG, Federal Criminal

+Police Office under Sec.
 20m BKAG, to the Federal Office for the Protection of the Constitution under Sec.
 8a BVerfSchG, to the Military Counterintelligence Service under Sec.
+4a MADG and the Federal Intelligence Service under Sec.
 2a BNDG.